rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 #### Do Cloud Load Balancers work with dedicated servers?

-Yes, but we recommend using RackConnect to include [dedicated servers](http://www.rackspace.com/managed-hosting/dedicated-servers/) except in low-traffic scenarios, due to the potential for significant bandwidth charges.
+Yes, but we recommend using RackConnect&reg; to include [dedicated servers](http://www.rackspace.com/managed-hosting/dedicated-servers/) except in low-traffic scenarios, due to the potential for significant bandwidth charges.
 If you don't use RackConnect, you are billed